 Officials told the media organisation that the development will be built in stages – and that the project is still expected to eventually cover a 170km stretch of desert.

 Recent updates by project promoter Neom appear to show that foundation work is progressing on parts of the Line.
-In a video, Neom claimed that the “world’s biggest earthworks operation” was underway on the Line, with contractors said to be moving 2M.mof earth per week.
+In a video, Neom claimed that the “world’s biggest earthworks operation” was underway on the Line, with contractors said to be moving 2M.m3 of earth per week.

 But the latest revelation that the Line will be scaled back in the medium term may cause problems for contractors who have already been brought to work on the development.